umbralcalc/umbralcalc.github.io/_posts/modest.md

 We could then input these expectation values as the centre of the sampler for the next $H$ (inverse-Wishart distribution) and $\sigma$ (Gaussian distribution) values in the sequence.

 Scaling in time history is probably the main nuisance here!
-Might motivate the use of Rust though since having a really good handle on what memory is actually necessary will be very useful.
+Performance tweaking via controlling the state history depth of the stochadex will become important.

 ## Resampling